MoGo 3 Pro Christmas Collection

 You can often achieve high-quality images and videos with high resolution, and hence higher resolution becomes important.

+What does resolution mean?
 You would have seen a term such as 1920 x 1080 in reference to resolution.
 This is the resolution expressed in pixels.
 The first represents the number of pixels on the horizontal axis (width) and the second represents the pixels on the vertical axis (height).

 A pixel is the short form of picture element.
 A pixel is a unit of image or video information of a particular part of a digital image or video.
 Several of these pixels combine to form the digital image or video.
 Since you can store these images, you can also reproduce these images whenever you need to on a digital display system.
 This is what happens when you watch a movie on TV or on a projected screen.